What are child entities and how do they relate to other entities?

 In the simplest terms, a business entity is an organization created by one person or group to conduct business, engage in trade or partake in similar activities.

-There are various types of these — sole proprietorship, partnership, LLC for limited liability purposes; a corporation which typically stands alone with stockholders who elect directors at annual meetings and responsible managers guiding its day-to-day operations.
+There are various types of these — sole proprietorship, partnership, LLC for limited liability purposes; a corporation typically stands alone with stockholders who elect directors at annual meetings and responsible managers guiding its day-to-day operations.

 What are child entities?